MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 # [Azure DevOps CLI](#tab/azure-devops-cli)

-To create a PR as a draft, set the `draft` parameter to `true` when you create the PR.
+To create a PR as a draft, set the `--draft` parameter to `true` when you create the PR.
 (Requires Azure DevOps Server 2020 or later version.)

 For example: